Sinclair19/cs61blearning/note.md

 - BST's can have constant time getSmallest if pointer is stored to smallest element
 - Array-based heaps take around 1/3rd the memory it takes to represent a heap using approach 1A (direct pointers to children)

+# 16 QuadTrees

+## 16.1 Uniform Partitioning

+Initial Attempt: HashTable
+Question: If our set of suns were stored in a HashTable, what is the runtime for finding the answer to our Nearest Neighbors question?

+Solution: The bucket that each object resides in is effectively random, and so we would have to iterate over all $N$ items to check if each sun could possibly be the closest to the horse. $Θ(N)$.

+The problem with hash tables is that the bucket number of an item is effectively random.
+Hash tables are, by definitely, unordered collections.
+One fix is to ensure that the bucket numbers depend only on position!

+## 16.2 QuadTrees

+### X-Based Tree or Y-Based Tree
+One key advantage of Search Trees over Hash Tables is that trees explicitly track the order of items.
+For example, finding the minimum item in a BST is $Θ(logN)$ time, but $Θ(N)$ in a hash table.
+Let's try to leverage that to our advantage here to give us better performance for our motivating goals.

+### QuadTree
+Also note that QuadTrees are a form of spatial partitioning in disguise.
+Similar to how uniform partitioning created a perfect grid before, QuadTrees hierarchically partition by having each node "own" 4 subspaces.

+Effectively, spaces where there are many points are broken down into more finely divided regions, and in many cases this gives better performances.

+### Range Search using a QuadTree
+Notice that with the 4-way division imposed by each node of the QuadTree, we still have the pruning effect that was so advantageous in our X-Based Tree and Y-Based Tree!
+If we are looking for points inside a green rectangle as shown below, from any node we can decide whether the green rectangle lies within one or more quadrants, and only explore the branches/subtrees corresponding to those quadrants.
+All other quadrants can be safely ignored and pruned away.
+Below, we see that the green rectangle lies only in the northeast quadrant, and so the NW, SE, and SW quadrants can all be pruned away and left unexplored.
+We can proceed recursively.

+## 16.3 K-D Trees

+One way we can extend the hierarchical partitioning idea to dimensions greater than two is by using a K-D Tree.
+It works by rotating through all the dimensions level by level.

+So for the 2-D case, it partitions like an X-based Tree on the first level, then like a Y-based Tree on the next, then as an X-based Tree on third level, a Y-based Tree on the fourth, etc.

+For the 3-D case, it rotates between each of the three dimensions every three levels, and so on and so forth for even higher dimensions.
+Here you can see the advantages in a K-D Tree in how it is more easily generalized to higher dimensions.
+But, no matter how high the dimensions get, a K-D tree will always be a binary tree, since each level is partitioned into "greater" and "less than".

+### Nearest Neighbor using a K-D Tree

+To find the point that is the nearest neighbor to a query point, we follow this procedure in our K-D Tree:

+- Start at the root and store that point as the "best so far".
+Compute its distance to the query point, and save that as the "score to beat".
+In the image above, we start at A whose distance to the flagged point is 4.5.
+- This node partitions the space around it into two subspaces.
+For each subspace, ask: "Can a better point be possibly found inside of this space?"
+This question can be answered by computing the shortest distance between the query point and the edge of our subspace (see dotted purple line below).
+- Continue recursively for each subspace identified as containing a possibly better point.
+- In the end, our "best so far" is the best point; the point closest to the query point.

 # 17 Tree Traversals and Graphs

 ## 17.1 Tree recap